-A resolution was passed at a board of directors meeting held on 12 March 2020 to distribute \$23,000 and \$4,600 in cash as employees' compensation and remuneration to directors and supervisors of 2019, respectively.
-No material differences existed between the estimated amount and the actual distribution of the employee's compensation and remuneration to directors and supervisors for the year ended 31 December 2019.
+A resolution was passed at a board of directors meeting held on 3 March 2021 to distribute \$28,000 and \$4,660 in cash as the employees' compensation and remuneration to directors and supervisors of 2020, respectively.
+No material differences existed between the estimated amount and the amount determined at the board meeting for the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2020.

-No material differences existed between the estimated amount and the actual distribution of the employee's compensation and remuneration to directors and supervisors for the year ended 31 December 2018.
+No material differences existed between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2019.

-(16) Non-operating income and expenses
+(14) Non-operating income and expenses